 Manipulation under general anaesthetic

 While under general anaesthetic, the shoulder will be moved, in a controlled way, to disrupt and stretch the shoulder capsule.
 Cortisone and local anaesthetic will be injected following the procedure to further reduce pain and recurrence.
-A SPORTSMED·SA Physiotherapist will also provide you with an exercise program.
-Patients are able to go home the same day.
+A sportsmed physiotherapist will also provide you with an exercise program.
+Patients are able to go home on the same day.

 Arthroscopic capsular release

 Capsular release is a type of ‘keyhole’ surgery where small incisions are made to enter your shoulder while you are under general anaesthetic.
 A probe is then inserted through the incisions to divide or cut out thickened parts of the shoulder capsule under direct vision.
-A SPORTSMED·SA Physiotherapist will also provide you with an exercise program.
-Patients are able to go home the same day but often stay overnight for pain relief and initial physiotherapy to commence.
+A sportsmed physiotherapist will also provide you with an exercise program.
+Patients are able to go home on the same day but often stay overnight for pain relief and initial physiotherapy to commence.

 The effectiveness of each conservative treatment and surgical procedure varies, but most people will eventually regain full shoulder use and movement after 12 to 24 months.

 This fact sheet is a brief overview of frozen shoulder, produced by our Shoulder, Elbow, Wrist and Hand Surgeon Dr Nick Wallwork.
 To make an appointment or enquiry with Dr Wallwork or one of our upper limb specialists, contact 08 8362 7788 or email firstname.lastname@example.org.